hugsbrugs/php-phantomjs-get-html/README.md

         exit();
     }
 </code></pre><br>

-Go to <a href="https://www.google.com/webmasters/tools/home" target="_blank">Google Webmaster Tools</a>, in the left menu, go to crawl -> Fetch as Google -> Fill in an ajax built URL and click Fetch and render button.
+<h5>Go to <a href="https://www.google.com/webmasters/tools/home" target="_blank">Google Webmaster Tools</a></h5>
+In the left menu, go to crawl -> Fetch as Google -> Fill in an ajax built URL and click Fetch and render button.<br>
+Then click in table on previously submited url and go to Fetching tab to see what Google sees as your page's code source<br>

 <h1>Similar programs to achieve ajax SEO</h1>
 <ul>